Hey Ya!: Commercial performance and impact

 The song also performed well in Europe.
 In the United Kingdom, it debuted at number six on the UK Singles Chart and peaked at number three after 12 weeks, remaining on the chart for a total of 21 weeks.
 "Hey Ya!" topped the Norwegian singles chart for seven weeks, and it reached the top in Sweden for the first week of 2004.
 It performed well across the continent, reaching the top ten in Austria, Finland, France, Germany, Ireland, and Switzerland.
 "Hey Ya!" debuted at number 17 on Australia's ARIA Singles Chart, and later topped the chart for two consecutive weeks.
 The song remained on the chart for 16 weeks and was certified 11× platinum by the Australian Recording Industry Association.
 The song charted at number 61 for the 2003 end of year chart and was listed at number 15 on the 2004 chart and number five on the 2004 urban chart.
 It was also successful in New Zealand, reaching number two and staying on the RIANZ Singles Chart for 23 weeks.

 The lyric "shake it like a Polaroid picture", along with the song's commercial success, helped to temporarily revitalize the Polaroid Corporation, which had declared bankruptcy in 2001.
 Because modern Polaroid film is sealed behind a clear plastic window, casually waving the picture has no effect on the film's development.
 Vigorously shaking the film may actually distort the image by causing the film to separate prematurely and creating blobs in the final image.
 Nevertheless, Polaroid sought to capitalize on the allusion, hiring Ryan Berger of the Euro RSCG advertising agency.
 Polaroid sponsored parties for OutKast at which Euro RSCG distributed Polaroid cameras.
 OutKast also made a deal to hold Polaroid cameras during some of its performances.
 While Polaroid did not release sales figures, its public image, which was in decline with the growing popularity of digital cameras, was bolstered by the song.
-However despite the welcome exposure, Polaroid would eventually discontinue the sale of original Polaroid cameras and film, and again declare bankruptcy in 2008.
+However, despite the welcome exposure, Polaroid eventually discontinued the sale of original Polaroid cameras and film, and again declared bankruptcy in 2008.

+The song was used as the namesake of Pocoloco’s Stand ability in Jojo’s Bizarre Adventure, part seven, “Steel Ball Run,” which debuted in 2004.